HadleySo/Mattermost-OpenID-Connect-Broker/README.md

 Protocol mapping between OAuth2 and upstream OpenID Connect clients.
 Allows a self hosted [Mattermost](https://mattermost.com/) instance to provide authentication to upstream authorization management like [Keycloak](https://github.com/keycloak/keycloak) or [Authentik](https://github.com/goauthentik/authentik).

 Mattermost OpenID Connect Broker is meant to be used with [Keycloak](https://github.com/keycloak/keycloak) or [Authentik](https://github.com/goauthentik/authentik) with Mattermost OpenID Connect Broker acting as a middle layer; provides custom mappings for `preferred_username` based on email domains and pulls geolocation data from CloudFlare.
+Would strongly recommend Keycloak.

 This is a sanitized version of Illini Electric Motorsport's IdP & Authentication app, which came from Illini Formula Electric's Portal app - I made all three with similar functionality.

 ## Sign Out Behavior

-When users sign out / visit the `/logout` endpoint Mattermost OpenID Connect Broker checks if a cookie called `authentik_session` exists.
-If the cookie exists the user is redirected to the Authentik default invalidation flow, with the Authentik domain configured in the `idp.cfg` file.
+When users sign out / visit the `/logout` endpoint Mattermost OpenID Connect Broker checks if a cookie from the upstream OIDC client / authorization platform exists.
+If the cookie exists, the user is redirected to the authorization platform invalidation flow, with the authorization platform domain configured in the `idp.cfg` file.
+The name of the cookie is set in the `idp.cfg` file under `upstream_cookie`.

-This requires that the default invalidation flow for Authentik redirect users to the Mattermost OpenID Connect Broker sign out endpoint after Authentik signs out.
+This requires that the default invalidation flow for upstream authorization platform redirect users to the Mattermost OpenID Connect Broker sign out endpoint after Authentik signs out.
 Otherwise the IdP session is not revoked when the user visits the `/logout` endpoint.

 ## Requirements